micahwalter/flamework-i18n/README.md

 ## Smarty

 In a Smarty template I am using this plugin - https://github.com/smarty-gettext/smarty-gettext - Just follow the instructions to install it and then wrap your strings in {t}foo{/t}.
 You will also need to add a locale setup at the top of your master template.

+## Cache

+Gettext creates new cache files whenever you modify the .po files.
+This can cause inconsistencies if you don't also restart apache after building the new .mo files.